 In my travels, I have lived, written and photographed in the mountains, deserts, by the bays, in large cities, small rural towns and even on an island.

-I am a Life/Personal Coach when I’m not writing or photographing.
+I am a Life Coach when I’m not writing or photographing.
+I live in Grand Junction, Colorado among the diverse wildlife, majestic mountains, and the Colorado River.

 I would like to say that my writing has already brought me abundance and that I have an apartment in Manhattan, a country house in the south of France, and drive a supercharged Jaguar like one of my favorite authors, Lee Child.
 However, it would not be accurate – yet!